 Filing a police report is your number one resource for defining and documenting your case.
-Without an accurate police report, your chances of recovering compensation for your damages drops dramatically!
+Without an accurate police report, your chances of recovering compensation for your damages drop dramatically!

-In fact, it is even more important that you file a police report for accidents with fewer damages than accidents with more damages.
-The accident with more damages will be looked at much closer by police and, therefore, all the case details will be accounted for.
+It is even more vital that you file a police report for accidents with fewer damages than accidents with more injuries.
+This is because the police will look at accidents with more damages much more closely and, therefore, all the case details will be accounted for.

 Three ways to file a police report